openshift-eng/aos-cd-jobs/docs/sop/buildvm-setup.md

 - Credentials
   - Copy /home/jenkins/.ssh/id_rsa from existing buildvm into place on new buildvm.
 This is necessary to ssh as ocp-build to rcm-guest.
 Ideally, this credential will be pulled into Jenkins credential store soon.
   - chmod 600 /home/jenkins/.ssh/id_rsa
-- Setup ntp time sycnrhonization on the server/agent
+- Setup chronyd time sycnrhonization on the server/agent
+  - Set the following servers in /etc/chrony.conf
+    - server clock.util.phx2.redhat.com iburst
+    - server clock02.util.phx2.redhat.com iburst
 - Install Red Hat certificates (required for rhpkg to submit builds): https://mojo.redhat.com/groups/release-engineering/blog/2017/02/07/tmlcochs-rcm-knowledge-sharing-5-installation-of-red-hat-ca-certs
 - Create the following repos on buildvm